-Slavery monument - Clave (2013) Alex da Silva
+Slavery Memorial - Clave (2013) Alex da Silva

-This omnipresence of history justifies a Rotterdam Slavery monument, claimed descendants who organized themselves and approached the CBK Rotterdam.
-The artist Alex da Silva designed a monument that marks this history in a crucial location, the city ports.
-With performances and speeches, this became Sslavery monument on Lloydstraat 300 in Rotterdam on Sunday 16 June 2013 festively unveiled by Ronald Plasterk, Minister of the Interior and Kingdom Relations, Professor Dr. A. van Stipriaan Luïcius, curator and professor at Tropenmuseum and deputy mayor Hamit Karakus.
-The choice for the Lloyd Quarter is related to the 'triangular trade' of which the slave trade was part.
-Rotterdam ships left with merchandise (firearms, pottery, spirits) to Africa, where the cargo was exchanged for slaves, who were brought to Suriname and sold there.
-The slaves did not come to Rotterdam and the trade took place outside the Rotterdammer's field of vision.
-Visible in Rotterdam were the traders, their ships and products in the port, and their exorbitant lifestyle acquired thanks to the lucrative slave trade.
-A location for a work of art that wants to reflect on slavery must therefore have a relationship with the port area.
-The Lloyd Quarter is one of the centrally located city ports that are undergoing a development that philosopher Henk Oosterling characterized as the transition from 'industrial steel' to 'cultural steel': their industrial functions are being replaced by a cultural interpretation of these areas.
-This is evident in the Lloyd Quarter: modern, industrial activity with shipowners and dock workers made way for a post-modern, creative industry with designers and television studios.
-Through this cultural upgrade, the Lloyd Quarter offers room for other mental-cultural stories.
-This makes it a suitable location for a contemporary work of art that wants to be inspired by the port of Rotterdam in the international slave trade.
-The artist Alex da Silva has designed the artwork as a transition from 'industrial steel' to 'cultural steel': constructed from different types of steel, the sculpture represents a ship that has the shape of a music key, with dancing figures on it.
+In 2013 it will be exactly 150 years since the Netherlands abolished slavery.
+On July 1, 1863, the enslaved in the then colonies of Suriname and the Netherlands Antilles were declared free.
+Today, more than 80.000 descendants of that Dutch Caribbean past live in Rotterdam.
+Some of them are direct descendants, others are descended from indentured laborers, who had to replace the enslaved after slavery was abolished.
+In addition, about 23.000 Cape Verde Rotterdammers have their own slavery past with them (the slavery system of the Americas was tested on the Cape Verde islands).
+This ubiquity of history justifies a Rotterdam Slavery monument, suggested descendants who organized themselves and approached CBK Rotterdam.
+Artist Alex da Silva designed a monument marking this history in a crucial location, the city harbours.
+With performances and speeches this became Sslavery monument at the Lloydstraat 300 in Rotterdam on Sunday 16 June 2013 festively unveiled by Ronald Plasterk, Minister of the Interior and Kingdom Relations, Professor Dr. A. van Stipriaan Luicius, curator and professor at the Tropenmuseum and Deputy Mayor Hamit Karakus.
+The choice for the Lloydkwartier is related to the 'triangle trade' of which the slave trade was part.
+Rotterdam ships departed with merchandise (such as firearms, pottery, spirits) to Africa, where the cargo was exchanged for enslaved people, which were brought to Suriname and sold there.
+The enslaved therefore did not come to Rotterdam and the trade took place outside the view of the Rotterdammer.
+Visible in Rotterdam were the merchants, their ships and products in the port, and their exorbitant lifestyle, acquired thanks to the lucrative slave trade.
+A location for a work of art that wants to reflect on slavery therefore had to have a relationship with the port area.
+The Lloydkwartier is one of the centrally located city ports that are undergoing a development that philosopher Henk Oosterling characterized as the transition from 'industrial steel' to 'cultural steel': their industrial functions are being replaced by a cultural interpretation of these areas.
+This is evident in the Lloydkwartier: modern, industrial activity with shipowners and dock workers made way for a post-modern, creative industry with designers and television studios.
+Due to this cultural upgrading, the Lloydkwartier offers space for other mental-cultural stories.
+This makes it a suitable location for a contemporary work of art that wants to be inspired by the share of the port of Rotterdam in the international slave trade.
+Artist Alex da Silva has designed the work of art as a transition from 'industrial steel' to 'cultural steel': built from different types of steel, the sculpture represents a ship in the form of a music clef with dancing figures on it.
 This hybrid form shows the transition between two eras.
-His artwork respects the historic importance of the place for Rotterdam and is itself the expression of the new, cultural Rotterdam.
-The latter was an explicit wish of the initiators: not merely giving a 'history lesson', but showing a shared history to Rotterdam and the realization that the descendants of slavery are also Rotterdammers.
-This grand location with a view of the Maas has enough possibilities to travel together to the image at the annual 'Keti Koti' (the commemoration abolition of slavery on 1 July).
+His artwork respects the historical importance of the place for Rotterdam and is itself an expression of the new, cultural Rotterdam.
+The latter was an explicit wish of the initiators: not merely to give a 'history lesson', but to show Rotterdam a shared history and realize that the descendants of slavery are also Rotterdammers.
+This expansive location with a view of the Maas has plenty of opportunities to travel together to the statue at the annual 'Keti Koti' (the commemoration of the abolition of slavery on 1 July).